 ● Faster problem resolution and solving

-DevOps is not just a one and done deal but more of a mindset incorporating ways of working that include automation, cross-functional agile teams, and cloud solutions.
+DevOps is not just a one-and-done deal but more of a mindset incorporating ways of working that include automation, cross-functional agile teams, and cloud solutions.

 The Continuous Delivery Playbook

 CD involves more than Continuous Integration (CI).
 When working with CI, a development team is primarily concerned with the generation of a deployable artifact.
 Source code changes managed by a version control system will trigger the building and testing of an artifact often from source code.
-When working with CD cross-functional delivery teams consider how to provision infrastructure, how to manage change approvals, how to release and rollback, how to verify, how to manage pipelines and security, and how to gain insights into delivery metrics.
+When working with CD cross-functional delivery teams consider how to provision infrastructure, how to manage change approvals, how to release and roll back, how to verify, how to manage pipelines and security, and how to gain insights into delivery metrics.

 Through CD, we can also avoid software delivery antipatterns which add to engineering toil and slow down organizations looking to achieve the benefits of DevOps.
 Some antipatterns include deploying software manually, long release cycles, and manual environment management.